1ccs-todd/truenas-media-setup/README.md

 # freenas-media-setup
 Cribbed from https://gist.github.com/mow4cash/e2fd4991bd2b787ca407a355d134b0ff

-***WARNING READ THIS: This page contains incomplete and possibly incorrect info.
+***DISCLAIMER: This page contains incomplete and possibly incorrect info.
 The page is constantly being edited and worked on.
 Many of these should work but some may be broken.
 Read the code carefully to understand what you are doing.
 Use at your own risk.***

 Thanks to the creator of this guide https://www.ixsystems.com/community/resources/fn11-2-iocage-jails-plex-tautulli-sonarr-radarr-lidarr-jackett-transmission-organizr.58/

+**Warning: Scripts are configured to build 11.3-RELEASE jails.
+This required FreeNAS version 11.2-U7 or 11.3-BETA1.**

 The goal is to make a customizable installation script to setup complete media management including Plex, Tautulli, Sonarr, Radarr, Lidarr, Jackett, Transmission, and Organizr on any FreeNAS server.